OnlineQuizPlatformSVFC/OnlineQuizPlatform_Documentation/OnlineQuizPlatform_Docu.md

         2. Use case

 ## F. Database Architecture
-This document presents a thorough database architecture that includes important tables, relationships, and factors to take into account for effective data management for an online quiz platform.
-Analytics, user interactions, and many quiz types are supported by the architecture.

- •User Table: Information about users is stored in this table, which includes:
+ 1. User Table: Information about users is stored in this table, which includes:

  Id: A distinct identifier for every person